In the guide

 The CPRs do not prevent you from acting in vendors' interests by presenting a property in the best light, as long as what you say, or do, does not mislead the purchaser or the vendor.

-See 'Consumer protection from unfair trading' for further information on the CPRs.
+See 'Protection from unfair trading' for further information on the CPRs.

 The CPRs only cover descriptions used in the sale of property to consumers.
 However, similar provisions exist in the sale of commercial property by way of the Business Protection from Misleading Marketing Regulations 2008 (see 'Business-to-business marketing').